floanggita/python-SimpleNLPClassification/README.md

 Simple Natural Language Processing using Random Forest Classification &amp; NLTK

-News Data
+NLP Automatic Classification News Category
 --------------
 From : Detik.com
 to get to the data you have to scrape the news web get the news's title and store in the CSV

-# Simple NLP Automatic Classification News Category
+Simple NLP Automatic Classification News Category

 - NLTK
 - Confusion Matrix
 - Random Forest Classification